cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - For each video, generate a "preview" at in the beginning of amt trie, which take a random chop of the video then show 9 pictures.

-- Chain can serve as anchor chains.
-TAU is first such anchor chain, providing services like relay, coins exchange pairs with TAU, genesis annoucement.
-Community chain can use itself as one of the anchor chains for relay annoucement.
-For security, community chain needs at least two anchors, another wellknow public chain like TAU and own.
-Otherwise, it could be blinded by secret chain.
+- TAU provides basic communication services like relay, TAU payment and genesis annoucement.
+Community chain can use itself for relay annoucement as well.

 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 }